cracket/c100/README.md

 https://github.com/Maccraft123/Cadmium

 ##### Imagebuilder
-sd image for veyron
+sd image for multiple veyron machines and other chromebooks
-not confirmed to work on c100
+works on c100 - but without wifi and bluetooth
 https://github.com/hexdump0815/imagebuilder